cjrasmussen/BlueskyApi/README.md

 ## Further Reference

 It's not much, but I do have some Bluesky API-related stuff [on my blog](https://cjr.dev/?s=bluesky).
-Additionally, there's an unofficial Discord for Bluesky API users with a [PHP-focused channel](https://discord.com/channels/1097580399187738645/1100721113702608999).
+Additionally, there's an unofficial "Bluesky API Touchers" Discord (which seems to be invite-only) with a PHP-specific channel.

 ## License